cstrelioff/chrisstrelioffws-sandbox/2015/01/12/installing_node_js_and_npm_on_ubuntu_14_04.rst

 I've decided to start being systematic about learning *javascript*, with a focus on getting good with `d3js`_.
-I'll be installing `nodejs`_ and npm (node package manager) as a way to get access to a javascript console.
-And, later, a powerful javascript environment.
-Follow along if you're interested-- as always (constructive) comments for me or other readers are appreciated.
+I'll be installing `nodejs`_ and npm (node package manager) as a way to get access to a javascript console and, for later, a powerful javascript environment.
+As always, *constructive* comments and questions are welcome and much appreciated.

 .. more::